 1. The Problems with the IPCC - GCM Climate Forecasting methods.

-Harrison and Stainforth 2009 say (7): “Reductionism argues that deterministic approaches to science and positivist views of causation are the appropriate methodologies for exploring complex, multivariate systems ... where the behavior of a complex system can be deduced from the fundamental reductionist understanding.
-Rather, large, complex systems may be better understood, and perhaps only understood, in terms of observed, emergent behavior.
-The practical implication is that there exist system behaviors and structures that are not amenable to explanation or prediction by reductionist methodologies... the GCM is the numerical solution of a complex but purely deterministic set of nonlinear partial differential equations over a defined spatiotemporal grid, and no attempt is made to introduce any quantification of uncertainty into its construction ...
-[T]he reductionist argument that large scale behaviour can be represented by the aggregative effects of smaller scale process has never been validated in the context of natural environmental systems ."
+Harrison and Stainforth 2009 say (7): “Reductionism argues that deterministic approaches to science and positivist views of causation are the appropriate methodologies for exploring complex, multivariate systems where the behavior of a complex system can be deduced from the fundamental reductionist understanding.
+Rather, large complex systems may be better understood, and perhaps only understood, in terms of observed, emergent behavior.
+The practical implication is that there exist system behaviors and structures that are not amenable to explanation or prediction by reductionist methodologies.
+The search for objective constraints with which to reduce the uncertainty in regional predictions has proven elusive.
+The problem of equifinality ……. that different model structures and different parameter sets of a model can produce similar observed behavior of the system under study - has rarely been addressed.”
+A new forecasting paradigm is required.

 2.1 General Principles.